boken-engine/boken-engine/README.md

 Not at the moment.
 It relies on XCode and associated libraries (SpriteKit, SceneKit...)

+- Is there any Boken-based application I can check as an example?

+Yes, you can check and fork [15 Universe Facts](https://github.com/boken-engine/15-universe-facts) as a sample application.
+It includes a GitHub Actions workflow that builds and generates an IPA file.

 - Can I use it for commercial projects?

 Yes, you can, but please, check the [License details](LICENSE) to know the details.